 • No one at Chocolatey Software could even tell you what the password is for a particular machine without local access.

-Chocolatey uses something unique about each system, along with an encrypted value in the licensed code base to generate base password, then it makes some other changes to ensure that the password meets complexity requirements.
-We won't give you the full algorithm of how the password is generated as knowing the algorithm would be a security issue - like having a partial picture of a key, you could start working on how to break in.
-Unlike a picture of a key, even knowing the full algorithm doesn't get you everything you need as you would need local access to each box to determine the password for each machine.
+Chocolatey uses something unique about each system, along with an encrypted value in the licensed code base to generate the base password.
+It then makes some other changes to ensure that the password meets complexity requirements.
+We won’t give you the full algorithm of how the password is generated as knowing the algorithm would be a security issue.
+Like having a partial picture of a key; you could start working on how to break in.
+Unlike a picture of a key, even knowing the full algorithm doesn’t get you everything you need as you would require local access to each machine to determine the password for each machine.

 Is the managed password stored or logged anywhere?